 The Hellhounds.
 It's suggested a few times by Velvet Remedy that they might actually be a subversion.
 However, since Velvet suffers from some symptoms of Stupid Good, it should probably be taken with a grain of salt.

 Chapter 42 reveals that Hellhounds believe ponies are this.

 Raiders.
 Just like in the game, their only purpose is to torture and kill everypony they see For the Evulz.

 And I Must Scream: The fates of Fluttershy and Celestia immediately following the war.

 And Now for Someone Completely Different: Littlepip narrates the entire story in first person, with the exception of the epilogue and afterword.
-The former is a radio broadcast and the latter is told from the perspective of another character ten years later.
+The former is a radio broadcast and the latter is told from Fluttershy's perspective ten years later.